 Anyone who has shopped at a bigger-box store knows it can be hard to figure out where to begin.
-There are dozens upon dozens of options that all seem as worthy as the next, but the reality is that products from any given brand are not all created equal.
+There are dozens of options that all seem as worthy as the next, but the reality is not all products from a given brand are created equal.
 When you shop as regularly as we do, you learn that many brands just do some things better than they do other things.
 Lululemon, with all of its stretchy, sweat-wicking offerings, is one of those brands, with an expansive inventory (more than 100 styles of leggings alone!) that can be overwhelming to sort through.
-To make it a little easier, we’ve culled through our archives and put together a list of all the Lululemon gear we’ve written about (along with the occasional piece that our friends at the Cut swear by, too).
-Read on for all of our favorite Lululemon finds, from Navarro-cheerleader-approved scrunchies to marathon-runner-recommended shorts (and tights and tops) to leggings beloved by fitness folk and new moms alike.
+Read on for all of our favorite Lululemon finds from marathon-runner-recommended shorts (and tights and tops) to leggings beloved by fitness folk and new moms alike.

 Lululemon’s Align pants are one of the most universally beloved pairs we’ve written about.
 Fitness instructor Ashley Rosenberg calls the style a “forever classic” that’s “just unbeatable.”
 Expecting mothers, yoga instructors, and other fitness folk all agree, praising their high-rise fit, durability, and four-way stretch.
 Strategist contributing editor Jessica Silvester is another fan: She wore these while seven months pregnant and told us the same pair still fits her years later: “My proportions have more or less returned to normal, but the fabric has snapped back, too; it continues to conform to my shape.”